 One thing that sticks out is the compare & branch model.
 Unlike most architectures (x86, ARM, PowerPC, 68k, etc), but like MIPS and Alpha, the MRISC32 does not use condition code flags for keeping track of branch conditions.
 Instead any scalar register can be used as a branch condition.

-Example: Branch as long as a register value is > 0.
+Example: Loop as long as a loop counter is > 0.

 Example: Conditionally add elements of one vector register to another vector register.